|

 What if I have to cancel?

 We have a 14 day cancellation policy.
-Cancellations made 2 weeks prior to departure date will receive a full refund.
+Cancellations made 2 weeks prior to departure date will receive a full refund, minus a 6%

 Cancellations made within those dates will be issued a percentage of their refund, with absolutely no refunds or